• Nomikos, William G. 2025. Local Peace, International Builders: How the UN Builds Peace from the Bottom Up. Cambridge University Press.

 Access the RADPKO data portal for the latest version.

-With Nicholas Sambanis.
+• Nomikos, William G. and Nicholas Sambanis.
+2019.
 "What is the True Mechanism Underlying Audience Costs?
-Incompetence, Belligerence, and Inconsistency".
+Incompetence, Belligerence, and Inconsistency."
 Journal of Peace Research 56 (4): 575-588.
-2019

 Graph: Estimating audience costs with and without incompetence costs